Koredotcom/docs/docs/gale/models/external-models/add-an-external-model-using-api-integration.md

     * Enter a **Prompt**, **Sample prompt**, and **Examples** in the respective fields.

-1. Once the response is generated after the Test, you can configure the **JSON path** to capture the output path, Input tokens, and Output tokens.
+1. Once the response is generated after the Test, you can configure the **JSON path** to capture the Output path, Input tokens, and Output tokens.

     !!! note